JoshuaReyes0/AD-config/README.md

 <p>

   - Click on Add
-  - Type in Text box, "Domain Users".
+  - Type in the Text box, "Domain Users".

 </p>
 <br /><p>